AllStarCodeOrg/TeachBack/README.md

     - Note: If you are asked a question you don't know the answer to, say so!
 Situations as such will happen when you teach, and it's alright to say "I don't know, ***yet***."

 - **ATTITUDE**
     - While this is an interview and we understand that interviews can be nerve-wrecking, **BE YOURSELF**!
-Have fun with your lesson plan. *Your students will only be passionate of your lesson if **YOU** are passionate teaching it~*
+Have fun with your lesson plan. *Your students will only be passionate about your lesson if **YOU** are passionate teaching it~*